1020 N. University Parks Drive

 Senior Corporate Counsel May 2016 – Nov 2017

-• Partner with business to cut legal costs while increasing revenue through strategic litigation initiatives.
+• Partner with business operations to control costs while increasing revenue through strategic litigation initiatives by using business acumen and critical thinking.

 • Update franchise disclosure documents in the United States and Canada.